swisspol/Recipes/Clafoutis.md

   2. Sprinkle powdered sugar
   3. Return to oven for 5-10 minutes to caramelize sugar (watch carefully)

-*Let clafoutis cool for 15 minutes before serving.*
+*Let cool for 15 minutes before serving.*